iceablemedia/silverclean-lite/readme.txt

 * Footer widgets: The widgetizable footer is disabled by default.
 To activate it, simply go to Appearance > Widgets and drop some widgets in the "Footer" area, just like you would do for the sidebar.
 It is recommended to use 4 widgets in the footer, or no widgets at all to disable it.

-Additional documentation and free support forums can be found at http://www.iceablethemes.com under "support".
+Additional documentation and free support forums can be found at http://www.iceablethemes.com under "Documentation" and "Forums".

 == LICENSE ==